 The Group estimated the recoverable amounts of the cash generating units ("CGUs") to which goodwill is allocated based on either fair value less costs of disposal ("FVLCD") or value in use ("VIU").
-For FVLCD, the Group adopted recent market transaction prices of similar plantation land to determine the recoverable amount of certain significant property, plant and equipment relating to the CGUs that are exhibiting impairment indicators.
+For FVLCD, the Group engaged independent valuers to determine the recoverable amount of certain significant property, plant and equipment relating to the CGUs that are exhibiting impairment indicators.
+These independent valuers use industry/market accepted valuation methodology and approaches to determine the fair value of the underlying asset.
 Due to the measurement of fair value being inherently judgemental and the carrying value of these assets being material to the Group, we have considered this to be a key audit matter.